June 2018 Briefly: An Unemployment Case Analysis

-The claimant filed for benefits after being discharged.
-He was allowed benefits upon a finding that he was fired, but not for misconduct connected with his work.
-The employer disagreed and appealed.
+The claimant was discharged for threatening violence in the workplace.
+He was disqualified from benefits upon a finding that he was discharged for misconduct connected with the work.
+The claimant appealed.
 A hearing was scheduled before an administrative law judge.

 The Hearing Decision